Program Areas

 Assistant Program Officer

-As Assistant Program Officer, Kanika provides project management, technical assistance and coordination to support LISC’s Supplier Diversity program.
-Through her empathy and passion for helping to improve the lives of people in underinvested communities, Kanika has more than seven years of experience in non-profits, managing multiple grant-funded programs for underserved communities.
-Her grants management experience has focused on financial health and capacity-building programs for diverse- and women-owned businesses.
-Kanika joins LISC after serving as Training Coordinator for Port Houston, where she established the first capacity-building training program for small, diverse- and women-owned businesses.
+As Program Officer, Kanika provides a dynamic blend of project management, technical assistance and relationship cultivation to support LISC’s Supplier Diversity initiative.
+She has more than nine years of experience in non-profit management, overseeing multiple grant-funded programs aimed at uplifting underinvested communities.
+Her journey is fueled by a profound empathy and passion for catalyzing positive change in the lives of those often overlooked.
+Central to her mission is enhancing the financial health and bolstering the capacity of diverse and women-owned businesses.
+Prior to joining LISC, Kanika served as the Training Coordinator for Port Houston, where she established the first capacity-building training program for small, diverse- and women-owned businesses.
 She holds a bachelor’s degree from Texas A&M University and resides in Houston, TX.

 Dejah McGibbon Photo